-The LM2733 is a switching converter IC that operates at a fixed frequency (0.6 or 1.6 MHz) using current-mode control for fast transient response over a wide input voltage range and incorporate pulse-by-pulse current limiting protection.
-Because this is current mode control, a 50 m Ω sense resistor in series with the switch FET is used to provide a voltage (which is proportional to the FET current) to both the input of the pulse width modulation (PWM) comparator and the current limit amplifier.
+The LMR62014 is a switching converter IC that operates at a fixed frequency (1.6 MHz) for fast transient response over a wide input voltage range and incorporates pulse-by-pulse current limiting protection.
+Because this is current mode control, a 33 m Ω sense resistor in series with the switch FET is used to provide a voltage (which is proportional to the FET current) to both the input of the pulse width modulation (PWM) comparator and the current limit amplifier.

 At the beginning of each cycle, the S-R latch turns on the FET.
 As the current through the FET increases, a voltage (proportional to this current) is summed with the ramp coming from the ramp generator and then fed into the input of the PWM comparator.
 When this voltage exceeds the voltage on the other input (coming from the Gm amplifier), the latch resets and turns the FET off.
-Since the signal coming from the Gm amplifier is derived from the feedback (which samples the voltage at the output), the action of the PWM comparator constantly sets the correct peak current through the FET to keep the output volatge in regulation.
+Since the signal coming from the Gm amplifier is derived from the feedback (which samples the voltage at the output), the action of the PWM comparator constantly sets the correct peak current through the FET to keep the output voltage in regulation.